tueimage/8qa01/tips_code.md

 The goal of this project is to learn image analysis, not to learn how to work at a big tech company.
 Therefore your code will not be evaluated on how efficient it is.
 However, you want to pay attention to the following things:

 * Does your code run on a different computer, after only adjusting the folder paths?
 Tip: try to see if all group members can run the code at their own laptop
 * Is your code separated from data?
-For example if you use some predefined values, they should be defined at the top of the script.
+For example if you use some predefined values (like a paremeter of a feature), they should be defined at the top of the script.
 * Is the code using consistent and descriptive variable and function names?
 Is it clear what is happening?
+E.g. use variable names like `image`, `mask` instead of `iiii`, `mm`, `whydoesntitwork`.
 * Are the comments helpful in explaining what is happening?
+You do not need to comment every line of code, but one comment in the entire file is another extreme.
+See the example code for some pointers on what/how you can and should comment.